Comic Book: Archie Comics' Sonic the Hedgehog aka: Sonicthe Hedgehog

 Universe Compendium: The Complete Sonic Comic Encyclopedia.
 While having minor flaws, the Encyclopedia is likely the best way to get acquainted with the comic's setting and history.
 Not surprisingly for a comic going over 200 issues, the Encyclopedia is dense with information.

 Unwitting Instigator of Doom.
-This also applies to Sonic, Sally, Knuckles, and Tails's respective families.
+This applies to Sonic, Sally, Knuckles, and Tails's respective families.
 Issue 50 revealed that Sonic's dad and uncle found Robotnik and brought him to King Max, who made his infamous decision to make him the new Warlord.
 Additionally the brothers drove off a young Regina Ferrum back in the day as well, not to mention Charles invented the roboticizer.
 During this time up to when they were captured, Knuckles's father and ancestors were aware of Robotnik, but devoted none of their considerable resources to stop him, despite Robotnik once trying to weaponize the Floating island in the Sonic and Knuckles tie-in comic and trying to drive the island into the sea in the Death Egg saga despite the Knuckles spin off title revealing his family was still living on the island and would've been aware of this; Locke even commented on the Ultimate Annihilator in the spin off title.
 And almost immediately after they returned, Tails's parents caused a political reformation that may well have resulted in, in addition to King Naugus, the disaster Silver's trying to prevent.

 The characters also had a bit of a habit of saying each others' full names for the longest time, and they still do this from time to time.
 It was actually a tradition to introduce Sonic the Hedgehog in this way, using the logo in a speech bubble in the early days.